Making Insurance Work For You

 - Stay in the network.
 Most health plans, like HMOs and PPOs, use certain groups of doctors, hospitals and other health care professionals called provider networks.
 If you visit a doctor outside of your network, you may have to pay more for your care.
 In some cases, you may have to pay the full cost.
 The same could be true about where you go for infusion drug care.

 - Stay in the pharmacy network.
 Just as important as making sure that your doctor is in your network before making an appointment, you’ll save money if you visit an in-network pharmacy.
 If you have prescription drug benefits with BCBSTX, learn more about your pharmacy network.

 - Know what's covered.
 Make sure services or treatments are covered before you schedule them.
-If you have a PPO, you may need pre-authorization (pre-notification) from Blue Cross and Blue Shield of Texas (BCBSTX) before you get certain tests or services.
+If you have a PPO, you may need pre-authorization (pre-notification) from BCBSTX before you get certain tests or services.
 You or your doctor must call the pre-authorization (or pre-certification) number on the back of your member ID card to confirm.
 BCBSTX regularly evaluates the use of new and existing medical technologies.
 This allows us to make decisions about what's covered.
 It also ensures that you have access to safe and effective care.